Wentril/kubernetes_workshop/course.md

 read-pods-for-bob   Role/pod-reader   23s
 ```

 The resource is again bound to the namespace where it was created.
-It also means that both the `Role` and `RoleBinding` needs to be in the same namespace to work together and they won't be effective outside of that namespace.
+It also means that both the `Role` and `RoleBinding` needs to be in the same namespace to work together, and they won't be effective outside of that namespace.

 Let's try the `kubectl auth can-i` command again, this time for `Bob` user in the `dev` namespace: